Buying or selling

 Section 603 (rates) Certificate

-A Section 603 (rates) Certificate is commonly needed when you are selling a property.
-The certificate states the amount (if any) of any outstanding rates, charges and debts payable to Council in relation to a property.
-You can apply for a Section 603 Certificate from Council.
+A Section 603 (rates) Certificate is required when you are selling a property.
+The certificate states the amount of any outstanding rates, charges and debts payable to Council in relation to a property.

 Building records search